bkanuka/blog/_posts/2013-12-13-offlineimap-mutt.md

 macro index,pager s '<sync-mailbox><shell-escape>mail-sync &<enter>'
 {% endhighlight %}

-This mutt macro saves the current mailbox and runs our mail-sync in the background, which in turn (safely) calls offlineimap.
+This mutt macro saves the current mailbox and runs our mail-sync in the background, which in turn (safely) calls offlineimap and syncs.
 You can choose whatever key you'd like, but I chose *s* for *sync*.

 Assuming offlineimap is configured properly, and mutt is looking for mail in the right directories, you should be good to go! (but you can always keep an eye on your logs just in case :-)  )